erikinkinen/enact-theme-lune/samples/sampler/README.md

-# Sandstone Sampler
+# Lune Sampler

-> A sampler showing off Sandstone components
+> A sampler showing off Lune components

 It uses [React Storybook](https://getstorybook.io/).
 Component properties can be adjusted using the `Knobs` tab.
 Click the `?` in the upper right to see more information on each sample.